No choice but to assert its place: the history of the university’s smallest faculty

 A loss of significance and threat of closure

 Criticism of theology came not only from within the discipline, however, but also from external detractors.
 The rise of empiricism on one hand and the development of secular natural law on the other deprived theology of its previously unquestioned academic preeminence.
-Public interest in theological controversies significantly waned compared to the fervor seen in the previous century, and neither the emerging field of political science nor mathematical-scientific thought could be fully integrated or subordinated by theology in Basel, pushing it increasingly into a defensive position.
+Public interest in theological controversies significantly waned compared to the fervor seen in the previous century, and neither the emerging field of political science nor mathematical-scientific thought could be fully integrated or subordinated by theology in Basel, pushing the field increasingly into a defensive position.

 Despite the considerable role the faculty had played in preserving the university over the years, this history did not guarantee perpetual support from the city.
 When student numbers markedly declined in the last third of the nineteenth century, the faculty – its still considerable resources notwithstanding – quickly came to be viewed as outdated and archaic.
 By 1899, theology had finally become the smallest faculty.
 Although it experienced growth in the subsequent decades, it did so at a pace that was significantly slower and less steady than any other faculty.

 The threat of closure first emerged in 1914, just before the onset of the First World War.
-The “Assault on the Theological Faculty,” as it was called at the time, was initiated by the city’s Education Council itself.
+The “Assault on the Theological Faculty,” as it was called at the time, was initiated by the city’s Board of Education itself.
 The council called on the Department of Education of the Canton of Basel-City to evaluate whether chairs dedicated to a particular theological direction should be eliminated and the subject of theology replaced with religious studies.
 The theologians initially managed to deflect this move, and the matter was temporarily put on hold with the war’s outbreak.

 Nonetheless, the initiative was revisited after the end of the war.
 Since 1925, the existence of the faculty was questioned by both the Grand Council and a broader public audience.